 The sung ritual of faith sums up and reaffirms the spiritual aspirations of a parish.
 St. Michael’s Parish has enjoyed a long commitment to Anglican music during its 266-year history, and we continue that commitment by offering ourselves in the work of worship.
 Hymns, psalms, anthems–all are present in the service to reinforce the Word and to glorify God.

 St. Michael’s Choir is a community of singers with a commitment to musical excellence.
 Our ministry is centered around the Sunday morning service and special days in the liturgical year.
 We also offer to the community a musical program which reflects our mission, through regular choral concerts, instrumental recitals, and other musical presentations and workshops.

 The choir is open to singers ages 16 and older; all degrees of experience are welcomed.
 A love of singing and a commitment to service are the only requirements for membership.
 Rehearsals take place on Wednesday evenings from 7:00 to 9:00 p.m. in the Music Room, next to the Parish Office.
 The choir sings for the 10:00 a.m. service each Sunday from September through the early June, as well as for special services such as Christmas Eve and Ash Wednesday.

-If you have any interest in joining us, or performing at St. Michael’s please contact our new Music Director (as of the fall of 2018), Mark Johnson at email@example.com.
+If you have any interest in joining us, or performing at St. Michael’s please contact our Music Director, Mark Johnson at music@stmichaels-litchfield.